Because the Night: CO.RO version

 In 1992, Italian dance act CO.RO released a version that sold over 660,000 copies.
 It also samples the Depeche Mode song "Master and Servant" and was a hit in Europe, becoming gold record in France and reaching number-one in Spain.
 Additionally the single peaked within the top 10 in Belgium, France, Greece and Italy.
 On the Eurochart Hot 100, "Because the Night" reached number 15 in February 1993.
 It was also successful in Brazil, and became a big opening of a Eurodance explosion in the 1990s.

 Critical reception

 The song received favorable reviews from music critics.
-Larry Flick from Billboard wrote that it "gets a rave/pop treatment" and "urgent vocals by Tarlisa swerve around a looped sample from Depeche Mode's "Master & Servant"."
+Larry Flick from Billboard magazine wrote that it "gets a rave/pop treatment" and "urgent vocals by Tarlisa swerve around a looped sample from Depeche Mode's 'Master & Servant'."
 He stated that it "ultimately works well and is better than many of the other covers".
 Alan Jones from Music Week gave it three out of five.
 He complimented the song as "actually quite endearing", adding that it combines DM samples with "a maverick bassline and a Smith soundalike.
 It could click."